 - Basic cooking essentials (oils, salt, pepper, spices etc)

 - Washing Machine

 - Clothes dryer (no clothes line!)

 I hope to provide you with a peaceful, private, personal space for you to retreat to at the end of a day of business or play around Adelaide.
 I live 12 minutes away, and am happy to drop by if you require some assistance.
 Aside from check-ins, I might drop by to do housekeeping for other rooms etc.

 Adelaide CBD is a different sort of city to the hustle and bustle of the larger capitals in the eastern states.
 It has a strong but not ‘in your face’ art scene, lots of fresh and vibrant cuisines and all in all is a very pleasant city to live in.

-Immediately nearby, you have Adelaide Pho on Waymouth St which is my go to for Vietnamese Cuisine.
-A little further down Waymouth St is where you’ll find some fancier establishments like Press, Melt, the Union and Georges.
+Immediately nearby, you have ADELAIDE PHO on Waymouth St which is my go to for Vietnamese Cuisine.
+Round the corner is SUSHI PLANET which is also another favourite for sushi.
+A little further down Waymouth St is where you’ll find some fancier establishments like PRESS, MELT, THE UNION and GEORGES.

-Chinatown/Gouger street will give you a host of options, a variety of cuisines will fit any budget you have.
-My personal favourite for Peking Duck is the Ming Palace, whilst I also rate Pappa Rich for Malaysian cuisine and Little NNQ during the day for Vietnamese.
+CHINATOWN will give you a host of options, a variety of cuisines will fit any budget you have.
+My personal favourite for Peking Duck is the MING PALACE, whilst I also rate PAPPA RICH for Malaysian cuisine and LITTLE NNQ during the day for Vietnamese.